-Shops, Boutiques, & Sweets On Main Street
+Places To Go In Boerne TX, – Boutiques & Sweets On Main Street

 Boerne’s Main Street, or Hill Country Mile, is a huge reason this small charming town gets visitors daily and is a great street to do all your shopping.
 It’s a leisurely one-mile walk, where you’ll marvel over all the shops, boutiques, eateries, breweries, etc., that fill up historic buildings and modern storefronts.